 DS-3053: To notarize a DS-3053 Statement of Consent: Issuance of a U.S. Passport To a Minor Under Age 16 (PDF, 345K), please review the instructions listed on the form, the information fields that must be completed, and bring your original, valid, government-issued photo ID as well as a photocopy of both sides.
 As the U.S. Department of State requires that this form be notarized, this service is performed free of charge.

 Power of Attorney (in conjunction with U.S. passport applications): When both parents are unable to be personally present to apply for a minor’s U.S. passport, and they wish to designate a third party to do so, they may sign a power of attorney (POA) before a notary public.
-This POA must contain specific data fields; see a sample.
 Note that photocopies of both sides of each parents’ original, valid, government-issued photo ID must be included with the POA.
 As the U.S. Department of State requires that this form be notarized, this service is performed free of charge.

 At the Direct Request of a U.S. Municipal, State or Federal Entity

-At the Direct Request of a Foreign Government: For example, if Cote d’Ivoire’s Secretary of Foreign Relations requests that the Embassy or Consulate notarize documents to be used to collect child support in the United States.
-Or, if a Cote d’Ivoire migrant assistance agency requests the Embassy or Consulate notarize a document for a parent to request a child’s birth certificate, see a sample.
+At the Direct Request of a Foreign Government: For example, if Côte d’Ivoire’s Secretary of Foreign Relations requests that the Embassy notarize documents to be used to collect child support in the United States.
+Or, if an Ivoirian migrant assistance agency requests the Embassy or notarize a document for a parent to request a child’s birth certificate.